grunt-lucas/porytiles/README.md

 Once you've cloned and built Porytiles, try the following little demo.

-1. Open a `pokeemerald` project (`pokefirered` and `pokeruby` are also supported via command line options) in Porymap, one that has triple-layer metatiles enabled.
-Porytiles requires that you use triple layer metatiles (for now).
-If you don't know what this is or how to enable, please see here: https://github.com/pret/pokeemerald/wiki/Triple-layer-metatiles
+1. Open a `pokeemerald` project (`pokefirered` and `pokeruby` are also supported via command line options) in Porymap, one that has triple-layer metatiles enabled (Porytiles supports dual-layer metatiles as well, please sit tight for a new tutorial).
+For now, please use a triple-layer project.
+If you don't know what this is or how to enable, see here: https://github.com/pret/pokeemerald/wiki/Triple-layer-metatiles

 2. In Porymap, select `Tools -> New Tileset`.
 Create a primary set called `PorytilesPrimaryTest`.